pradeephubgit/questdb.io/docs/operations/capacity-planning.md

 ) timestamp(ts)  PARTITION BY DAY;
 ```

-This example adds a `symbol` type with the following parameters:
+This example adds a `symbol` type with:

-- **capacity** sets the maximum number of unique symbol values
+- **capacity** specified to estimate how many unique symbols values to expect
-- **caching** nocache disables the function, and allows dealing with larger value counts
+- **caching** disabled which allows dealing with larger value counts
-- **index capacity** specifies an index capacity for the symbol column, with a storage block value
+- **index** for the symbol column with a storage block value

 A full description of the options used above for `symbol` types can be found in
 the [CREATE TABLE](/docs/reference/sql/create-table/#symbol) page.